RedTint/node-web-project-template/source/client/README.md

 ### Task: Compile SASS (compile-sass)
 - Compiles your SASS files for you.
-- We recommend using SASS instead of directly editing your CSS files in the `css/` folder
+- I recommend using SASS instead of directly editing your CSS files in the `css/` folder

 ### Task: Concat CSS (concat-css)
 - Concatenates the css files specified in your code.